darikoneil/Pat-Map/README.md

     MLE-Struc

 ### Changelog:
-    12/14/2021: Pushed new compilation of GLMNet to fix crash to desktop issues when using Matlab 2020b 12/13/2021: Incorporated tensor-based/no-loop log-likelihood & support for parallel processing (parProc) 12/13/2021: Pushed simplified functions and parameter design
+    12/14/2021: Pushed new parameters and identify motifs function 12/14/2021: Pushed new compilation of GLMNet to fix crash to desktop issues when using Matlab 2020b 12/13/2021: Incorporated tensor-based/no-loop log-likelihood & support for parallel processing (parProc) 12/13/2021: Pushed simplified functions and parameter design